Managed Subscriptions and Usage-Based Billing

 - Enter the Subscription Name.
 The Product Path is filled in automatically.
 You can optionally click the language drop-down and enter the name in other languages.

 - Enter a Summary description of the subscription product.
 You can optionally click the language drop-down and enter the description in other languages.

 - Leave the Billing Cycle set to its default value; this will not apply once you have changed the Subscription Type to Managed, below.

 - Enter the price to be charged for each transaction.
-You can optionally enter the price in currencies other than your Store's base currency; just click ALL CURRENCIES.
-You can change the customer's subscription price later via the Activity menu in the Dashboard or the /subscriptions API endpoint, as needed.
+You can optionally enter the price in currencies other than your Store's base currency; just click All Currencies.
+You can change the customer's subscription price later via the Activity menu in the FastSpring App or using the /subscriptions API endpoint, as needed.